-Woolaston Parish Council has, reviewed their budget for the new financial year – April 2022 to March 2023 and at the Council meeting on 9th December 2021 and set a budget of £24,048 for 2022-2023 with a precept demand of £19,535.
+Woolaston Parish Council has, reviewed their budget for the new financial year – April 2023 to March 2024 at the Council meeting on 9th December 2022 and set a budget of £24,400 for 2023-202 with a precept demand of £21,584.
 The remainder of the Council’s income comes from Burial fees, refund of VAT paid the previous year and a Litter Agency Income.

-The precept request means an increase of £930, which is a 5% rise compared to 2021-2022.
-These extra funds are required to prevent a further decrease in the Council’s reserves, which has occurred in recent years and the anticipated increased inflation costs for all council activities / expenditure.
+The precept request means an increase of £2814, which is an 11% rise compared to 2022-2023.
+These extra funds are required to prevent a further decrease in the Council’s reserves, which has occurred in recent years and as a result of increased inflation costs for all council activities / expenditure, will enable it to continue to provide the level of services it has been providing in recent years.
 These include:

 - the maintenance of the cemetery and closed churchyard